Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The beauty of Taylor Lake

-• Stoney Lookout Loop is perfect if you only have a few hours or if you’re with someone skiing at Mt.
-Norquay.
+• Stoney Lookout Loop is perfect if you only have a few hours.
+Great view of the Bow Valley from the lookout.

-• Ink Pots via Moose Mountain – a classic with a gorgeous finish in a large meadow
+• Ink Pots via Moose Mountain – a classic with a gorgeous finish in a large meadow.
+Can be done in conjunction with a hike up Johnston Canyon to up the wow factor.

 The Ink Pots maintain a temperature of 4C year round

-The Ink Pots maintain a temperature of 4C year-round – and are glorious to visit on a sunny day
+The Ink Pots maintain a temperature of 4C year-round – and are glorious to snowshoe to on a sunny day

 Snowshoeing in Banff important information